 Yes, this is done to make it easier on you and the Office of Student Engagement and Leadership.
-It is $50 to sign up for recruitment.
-Sign up will be coming soon!
-Recruitment will take place Labor Day weekend in 2015!
+It is $90 to sign up for recruitment.
+Sign up will open May 1, 2018.
+Recruitment will take place Labor Day weekend!

 Where will I stay during recruitment?

 We will not have specific places for you to stay for Sorority Recruitment.